 All transcripts not written in English must be accompanied by a certified English translation.

-Applicants who attended post secondary institutions outside of the US are required to have their transcript(s) evaluated by World Education Services (WES), our preferred provider, or by another member of the National Association of Credit Evaluation Services (NACES).
+Applicants who attended post-secondary institutions outside of the United States are required to have their transcript(s) evaluated by World Education Services (WES), our preferred provider, or by another member of the National Association of Credit Evaluation Services (NACES).
 A course-by-course evaluation must be prepared for each transcript.
 In the absence of an evaluation, the Admissions Committee will do their best to render a decision.
 Please note, in some cases a review cannot be made without an evaluation and a committee decision will be delayed.
 If using WES, visit www.wes.org for instructions and to

 begin the application process.
 The “Required Documents” section explains what to send.
 If you request your report online, search for “New